dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 Armed, Armored, dark vision, light sensitivity, tier 3.
 The orc captain only spawns as a leader of lower-tier orcs.
 “This orc’s man-like proportions and posture see it loom above lesser orcs.
 Its strength and skill at arms dwarfs theirs, and likely yours as well.”

+*Orc Berserker*
+Armed, fast attack, dark vision, light blindness, reckless, relentless, tier 3.
+This enemy gains beserk stacks much like the player feat "Berserker".
+"Wild-eyed and snarling, this orc flings itself at prey with reckless abandon that makes other orcs seem tame.
+Nigh twenty stone of orcish muscle powered by a deep well of orcish bloodlust."

+*Giant Orc*
+Armed, Armored, dark vision, light blindness, Slow movement, Slow attack, reckless, relentless, tier 3.
+"This orc must weigh at least fifty stone.
+It effortlessly carries a tree-trunk club and armor improvised from broadshields and rope."

 **Kobolds**: